jbkunst/jbkunst.github.io2/_posts/2015-10-07-rchess-a-chess-package-for-r.md

 <iframe src="/htmlwidgets/rchess1.html" height=400 style="border:none; background:transparent; overflow:hidden; width:100%;"></iframe>
 WHOA chessboardjs have a nice look.
 Right?

-The basic usage is basically the [chessjs](https://github.com/jhlywa/chess.js) api.
+The basic usage is the same as the [chessjs](https://github.com/jhlywa/chess.js) api.
 I'm just implemented only the calls to this api.
 Anyway, to see the possibles moves you can use the *moves* method and if you make a move use the *move* function.